geoffodonnell/powershell-otpauth-module/README.md

 Created account store: 'C:\Users\admin\AppData\Local\.otpauth\credentials.kdbx'
 ```

-It is not neccessary to use the credential ctore to obtain a credential object for generating OTP codes.
+It is not neccessary to use the credential store to obtain a credential object for generating OTP codes.

 # Usage Examples